IBM-Bluemix-Docs/va/va_index.md

 # Managing image security with Vulnerability Advisor
 {: #va_index}

-Vulnerability Advisor checks the security status of container images that are provided by IBM, third parties, or added to your organization's registry namespace.
+Vulnerability Advisor checks the security status of container images that are provided by IBM, third parties, or added to your organization's registry namespace, and, if you've installed the container scanner in each cluster, also checks the status of running containers.
 {:shortdesc}